Profile

 1. 1

-In a large bowl, combine the flour, baking powder, caster sugar, vanilla sugar, salt and ground almonds.
+In a large bowl, mix the flour, baking powder, caster sugar, Bourbon vanilla sugar, salt and ground almonds thoroughly so the baking powder and almonds are evenly distributed.

 2. 2